Also known as

-Also known as elephant grass, this massive clump-forming perennial looks a little like bamboo, with thin green or variegated leaves.
-It grows to about 5-8 metres tall, and tends to 'droop' at the edges of clumps where it is not supported by the mass of canes.
-It has a dense root mass and short rhizomes.
+Massive clump-forming perennial (<5-8 m tall) with thin green or variegated leaves that tends to 'droop' at the edges of clumps where it is not supported by the mass of canes.
+Dense root mass and short rhizomes.
 Woody stems are erect but become semi-lax over time.
 Bluish-white (occasionally white striped) bamboo-like leaves (30-90 x 5 cm) with parallel veins are arranged alternately along the stems.
 Fluffy terminal seedhead.

 Are there any similar species?

 Phragmites australis, Phyllostachys aurea, and Bambusa species are all similar.

 Giant reed forms dense thickets that crowd out and shade out other more desirable species.
 It can also block drainage.
 It spreads from root fragments, either through soil movement or dumping of garden waste, and although it rarely sets seed at the moment, there is concern that this may change in future.

 How does it spread?

 Most or all of its spread is by rhizomes as little or no seed is set in New Zealand.
 Broken stems may occasionally resprout.
 Rhizomes and broken stems are spread from roadsides, tips and gardens by water movement and dumping of greenwaste.

 What damage does it do?